zarik5/bridgevr-dev/wiki/wiki settings explanation.md

 This can be either `{ "Enabled": { ... } }` or `"Disabled"`.
 If enabled:

 * `"strength"`: strength of the foveation effect.
 0 is equivalent to Disabled.
-* `"shape_ratio"`: this controls the shape of the high quality region.
+* `"shape_ratio"`: this controls the shape of the foveal region.
 A value between 1.5 an 2 should be used
-* `"vertical_offset"`: this moves the high quality region vertically.
+* `"vertical_offset"`: this moves the foveal region vertically.

 ## video: frame_slice_count

 Number of parts that the rendered images are subdivided into before being encoded and transmitted.
 A higher value reduces latency by parallelizing the computation workload.
-This number is restricted by the number of parallel instances of the video encoder that your GPU supports.
+This number is restricted by the number of parallel instances of video encoder that your GPU supports.
 On Nvidia GTX and RTX series the maximum number is 2 out of the box.
+Mind that this restriction is system-wide, so any screen recording software running can create issues.
 You can find a patch for removing this restriction at [this page](https://github.com/keylase/nvidia-patch).
-Mind that this restriction is system-wide, so any screen recording software running can create issues.

 ## video: encoder